 - Mount Bonnell: The famous hiking trail is located alongside the Lake Austin portion of the Colorado River and has been a popular destination for many tourists since its founding in the 1850s.

-- Texas State Capitol: The Texas State Capitol is located in Austin, Texas, and many folks visit the site to take tours and observe the beautiful building.
+- Texas State Capitol: The Texas State Capitol is located in Austin, Texas, and many folks visit the site to take tours and observe the beautiful building and its grounds.
 Of course, the capitol contains the chambers and offices of the Texas Legislature and the Governor’s Office.

 New Businesses in Austin:

-- Austin Proper Hotel & Residences: The Trammell Crow Company is planning to create the hotel with developers, the Kor Group.
-The 32-story hotel would have 243 rooms on Block 188 and also have 100 condominium units.
+- Austin Proper Hotel & Residences: The Trammell Crow Company is planning to create a hotel with developers, the Kor Group.
+The 32-story hotel is set to have 243 rooms on Block 188 and also have 100 condominium units.